Skip to content

 What exactly changed about overtime in the 2026 NFL regular season?

 The owners voted at the March 2026 league meeting to adopt the playoff overtime format for regular-season games.
 Under the new rule, both teams are guaranteed at least one possession in overtime regardless of whether the team that receives the kickoff scores a touchdown on the opening drive.
 The 10-minute overtime period stays the same.
 Ties remain possible if neither team converts after both possessions.
-This brings the regular season in line with the postseason for the first time since 2010, when the league split the two formats following the Saints-Vikings NFC Championship overtime.
+This aligns the regular season with the both-possessions postseason format the playoffs adopted in 2022, after the Bills-Chiefs Divisional Round; before this change, the regular season still used the older modified-sudden-death rules that traced back to the 2010 playoff revision (extended to the regular season in 2012).

 How does this rule change actually affect moneyline pricing in pick-em or near-pick-em games?

 Under the old format, the team that won the coin toss and drove for a touchdown could win without the opponent ever touching the ball.
-That made coin-toss winners worth roughly 56% to win the game once OT was reached.
+That gave coin-toss winners a modest but real edge to win the game once OT was reached.
 The new format restores symmetry — the coin toss matters less, and OT win probability moves closer to 50/50.
-The downstream effect on regulation moneylines is small but real: favorites in pick-em or 1-point-spread games are repriced 1-2 cents weaker, dogs in the same spots are repriced 1-2 cents stronger.
+The downstream effect on regulation moneylines is small but real: favorites in pick-em or 1-point-spread games are repriced a touch weaker, dogs in the same spots a touch stronger.
 Multiply that across a season of close games and the cumulative ML shift is meaningful.

 Does the rule change actually move totals, or is that overthinking it?